OpenCTI-Platform/opencti/opencti-documentation/docs/installation/auto.md

 > This virtual machine image includes an SSH Server, default login is `opencti` and default password `opencti`.

+Once the virtual machine is launched, you have access to the plaform using the URL http://IP_ADDRESS:8080.

 # Using Docker

 OpenCTI could be deployed using the *docker-compose* command.